whage/thesis/thesis.md

 The type checker made me to think more thoroughly, it gave me confidence when changing parts of the program.
 I became more and more interested in the possibilities of static checking and type systems.
-I wondered what features can programming languages provide to increase programmer productivity and improve software quality.
-This curiosity led me to choosing type systems as the topic of this work.
+I wondered what features can programming languages provide to increase programmer productivity and improve software quality, this curiosity led me to choosing type systems as the topic of this work.
 My goal with this thesis is to gain a more fundamental understanding of the semantics of programming languages - both static and dynamic.
 First, I'll survey the history and theoretical background of type systems.